vaidashi/career-development-curriculum/module_one/feedback_i_facilitator_guide.md

-# Feedback I
+# Feedback I (Module One, Week Three)

 ## Facilitator Guide

 ### Session Outcomes

+* Students are able to understand and recognize the three triggers of feedback
+* Students are able to define and understand the 3 different kinds of feedback
+* Students are able to analyze intent vs. impact, blind spots, and biases
-* Students are able to
+* Students are able to use specific, actionable, and kind principles to deliver meaningful feedback

 ### Logistics